-(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4, the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5, and the Vice President for UW Information Technology and Chief Information Officer by authority of Executive Order No. 63)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4, the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9, and the Vice President for UW Information Technology and Chief Information Officer by authority of Executive Order No. 63)

 Business, Academic, and Research Continuity (BARC) is defined as ensuring the continuity or uninterrupted provision of operations and services for administrative, academic, and research departments of the University.
 BARC is an ongoing process with several different but complementary elements, including disaster recovery, business recovery, business resumption, contingency planning, and crisis management.